-While the available literature paints a fairly consistent picture regarding the link between musicality and vocal emotion perception, there is a key limitation inherent in most studies targeting group differences: they treat musicians as one uniform group, while they are, in fact, highly heterogeneous.
+While the available literature paints a fairly consistent picture regarding the link between musicality and vocal emotion perception, a key limitation inherent in most studies targeting group differences is that they treat musicians as one uniform group, whereas they are, in fact, highly heterogeneous.
 On the one hand, there are quantitative differences regarding levels of expertise.
-On the other hand, there are qualitative differences, as musicians display a great variety of styles, genres, and forms of expression, within the scope of the Wester music system and beyond.
-A particularly interesting distinction in the context of vocal emotions is the one between singers and instrumentalists, as singing is arguably the form of musical expression that is most closely related to vocal emotions (Akkermans et al., 2019; Mithen et al., 2006).
+On the other hand, qualitative differences between musicians can relate to a great variety of styles, genres, and forms of expression, within the scope of the Western music system and beyond.
+A particularly interesting distinction in the context of vocal emotions is the one between singers and instrumentalists.
+Singing is arguably the form of musical expression that is most closely related to vocal emotions (Akkermans et al., 2019; Mithen et al., 2006).
+When seen against substantial evidence for strong links between expression and perception in auditory communication via the voice (e.g., Frühholz & Schweinberger, 2021), one specific possibility is that, with their supreme expertise in vocal expression, singers might outperform instrumentalists in vocal emotion perception as well.
 Another interesting debate evolves around differences between professional musicians and amateurs.
 Therefore, the present study targeted these subgroups to explore differential patterns in vocal emotion perception.
 In what follows, we review current insights and outstanding research gaps, cumulating in the rationale for the present study.

 Singers vs. instrumentalists

-Singing and playing an instrument are both fundamental forms of musical expression in humans, but they require very different motorical skills and usually a different amount of formal musical training (Fisher et al., 2020; Krishnan et al., 2018).
+Singing and playing an instrument are both fundamental forms of musical expression in humans, but they require very different motor skills and, typically, different amounts of formal musical training (Fisher et al., 2020; Krishnan et al., 2018).
 This is reflected in vocal performance differences, as singers outperformed instrumentalists in imitation of foreign speech (Christiner & Reiterer, 2015).
 For auditory perception, however, evidence is less clear.
-For example, there were no differences in pitch discrimination and pitch production overall (Nikjeh et al., 2008, 2009).
+For example, two studies were unable to identify differences between singers and instrumentalists in pitch discrimination and pitch production overall (Nikjeh et al., 2008, 2009).

 With regard to vocal emotion perception, evidence is sparse and inconclusive.
 Intuitively, it may be assumed that singing fosters vocal emotion perception abilities to a larger degree than instrumental activities.
-In line with this idea, both Correia et al. (2022) and Nussbaum et al. (2024) both found exploratory correlations between self-rated singing abilities and vocal emotion perception performance.
+In line with this idea, both Correia et al. (2022) and Nussbaum et al. (2024) reported correlations between self-rated singing abilities and vocal emotion perception performance.
 This was complemented by a study of Greenspon and Montanaro (2023) showing that the same holds for objectively measured singing ability.
 On a neural level, however, I. Martins et al. (2022) found no differences in electrophysiological response to emotional voices between singers and instrumentalists, suggesting similar profiles of auditors processing.
-Intriguingly, a music-intervention study found that singing may even interfere with vocal emotional processing, while keyboard lessons has a positive effect (Thompson et al., 2004).
+Intriguingly, a music-intervention study reported that singing may even interfere with vocal emotional processing, while keyboard lessons has a positive effect (Thompson et al., 2004).
 However, the validity of this finding is limited by an extensive drop-out of participants and a small sample size (Schellenberg & Lima, 2024).
 For the present study, we therefore recruited a well-powered sample of instrumentalists and singers for a comparison of vocal emotion recognition abilities.

 Amateurs vs. professional musicians